Harvey Weinstein Arrested on Charges of Rape, Sex Abuse and More

 Weinstein, 66, arrived at a New York police station to turn himself in shortly before 7.30 a.m.
 ET, flanked by uniformed police officers.
 He was wearing a suit, appeared to be limping and was clutching several books.

+Weinstein was arraigned on the charges Friday.
+His bond was set at $10 million and he was outfitted with a GPS monitor that will allow him to travel only within New York and Connecticut.

-Weinstein’s attorney, Benjamin Brafman, declined to comment.
+Weinstein’s attorney, Benjamin Brafman, told reporters outside the courthouse that Weinstein plans to plead not guilty to all the charges.
 Weinstein has said repeatedly through his lawyers that he did not have nonconsensual sex with anyone.

 Following scores of sexual harassment complaints alleged against the producer, Weinstein has been undergoing sex-rehab treatment in Arizona and, according to Vanity Fair, additional therapy for “anger management, nutrition, and several addiction-related behaviors.”